|Academic iNDex||One-on-One Consultations|

 - Time-saving - enter your information once, use it many times

-- Record your academic and profesisonal development, including grants, biographical sketches, presentations, publications, awards, and much more
+- Record your academic and professonal development, including grants, biographical sketches, presentations, publications, awards, and much more

 - Quickly summarize your accomplishments in various formats - CV/resume templates, lists of presentations, publications, or grants

-- Keep your history safe from hardware crashes with a secure, reliable, central respository for all academic information
+- Keep your history safe from hardware crashes with a secure, reliable, central repository for all academic information

-If you would like assistance with the following areas, please schedule an appointment with Valli Sarveswaran, Associate Program Director.
-To schedule a convenient day/time, please email Valli at firstname.lastname@example.org.
+If you would like assistance with the following areas, please schedule an appointment with the Career Consultant for your Program’s college at Graduate Career Services.

 - Writing or updating your CV and/or resume